Alignak-monitoring-contrib/alignak-backend/docs/api.rst

     curl -H "Content-Type: application/json" -X POST -d '{"username":"admin","password":"admin"}' http://127.0.0.1:5000/login

-It will get for you the token.
+The response will provide the token to use.

 Example of answer::